toast-php/unit/README.md

 files to include prior to running.
 These can contain your project's setup (e.g. dependency injection logic).

+Turn on assertions and configure them to throw `AssertionError` on failure.
+See [this section in the
+manual](http://php.net/manual/en/function.assert.php); both values should be set to `1`.

 ## Usage
 ```sh
 $ vendor/bin/toast